Altaheri/EEG-ATCNet/README.md

 ATCNet is inspired in part by the Vision Transformer ([ViT](https://arxiv.org/abs/2010.11929)).
 [ATCNet](https://doi.org/10.1109/TII.2022.3197419) differs from [ViT](https://arxiv.org/abs/2010.11929) by the following:
 * [ViT](https://arxiv.org/abs/2010.11929) uses single-layer linear projection while [ATCNet](https://doi.org/10.1109/TII.2022.3197419) uses multilayer nonlinear projection, i.e., convolutional projection specifically designed for EEG-based brain signals.
 * [ViT](https://arxiv.org/abs/2010.11929) consists of a stack of encoders where the output of the previous encoder is the input of the subsequent.
 [ATCNet](https://doi.org/10.1109/TII.2022.3197419) consists of parallel encoders and the outputs of all encoders are concatenated.
-* The encoder block in [ViT](https://arxiv.org/abs/2010.11929) consists of an MSA followed by a multilayer perceptron (MLP), while in [ATCNet](https://doi.org/10.1109/TII.2022.3197419) the MSA is followed by a TCN.
+* The encoder block in [ViT](https://arxiv.org/abs/2010.11929) consists of a multi-head self-attention (MSA) followed by a multilayer perceptron (MLP), while in [ATCNet](https://doi.org/10.1109/TII.2022.3197419) the MSA is followed by a temporal convolutional network (TCN).
 * The first encoder in [ViT](https://arxiv.org/abs/2010.11929) receives the entire input sequence, while each encoder in [ATCNet](https://doi.org/10.1109/TII.2022.3197419) receives a shifted window from the input sequence.

 ![ATCNet vs Vit](https://github.com/Altaheri/EEG-ATCNet/assets/25565236/210f6a4e-c212-4a9e-9336-415f0df4e293)